pillarwallet/common-models/README.md

 <a name="Wallet..fcmToken"></a>

 ### Wallet~fcmToken : <code>String</code>
-The fcm identifier of one user
+The fcm identifier of one user.

 **Kind**: inner property of [<code>Wallet</code>](#Wallet)
 **Required**:
 <a name="Wallet..signalRegistrationId"></a>

 ### Wallet~signalRegistrationId : <code>String</code>
-The user's signal identifier
+The user's signal identifier.

 **Kind**: inner property of [<code>Wallet</code>](#Wallet)
 <a name="Wallet..bcxRegistered"></a>

 ### Wallet~bcxRegistered : <code>Boolean</code>
-One flag to check BCX registration
+One flag to check BCX registration.

 **Kind**: inner property of [<code>Wallet</code>](#Wallet)